rkiko/AC_Agulhas_eddy_2021/README.md

 Scripts description:

 \
+Fig_Main_v01

+Script in which I plot all the graphics of the main text.
+There is still no Fig. 1 and Fig. 2a

+\
+Fig_Main_v02

+I change Fig 2e, 3a, and 4 because I use no more the depths but the isopycnals to show the change in average POC, flux, and carbon budget

+\
 an01

 First script to load Ecopart_mip_map_flux_data.tsv and plot the flux in the whole water column over time

 \
 an02

 I do the scatterplot and the contourf of the flux interpolated.
 Before plotting, I filter the Flux values with a savgol_filter function.
 I do also the contourf of the MiP

 \
 an03